Azteca 7: Sports

 After its privatization, Azteca 7 began carrying NBA basketball, though Televisa now holds these rights.
 Soccer rights on Azteca 7 include the Liga MX, as well as all official and friendly matches of the Mexico national soccer team.
 Azteca 7 also carries NFL games, boxing (Box Azteca) and lucha libre (Lucha Azteca).

-Azteca 7 transmitters
+Transmitters

 Azteca 7 has 89 full-power transmitters that broadcast its programming; it also is carried, albeit in SD, as a subchannel of 14 additional Azteca Uno transmitters.
 Except in the border cities of Tijuana, Mexicali and Ciudad Juárez, Azteca 7 is exclusively mapped to virtual channel 7 nationwide.